-John Goodman was born on June 20, 1952, in Affton, Missouri.
-In the 1980s, he landed a string of TV and film appearances.
+In the 1980s, actor John Goodman landed a string of TV and film appearances.
 In 1985, he starred as Pap Finn in the musical Big River and stayed until he was cast in his first sizable film role: the David Byrne comedy True Stories.
 This led to a role in Raising Arizona.
-In 1987 he was recruited for the sitcom Roseanne, which won him several Emmy nominations.
+In 1987, he was recruited for the sitcom Roseanne, which won him several Emmy nominations.
 He has continued his on-screen career by appearing in films such as Monsters, Inc. (2001), Argo (2012) and The Monuments Men (2014).

-Actor John Stephen Goodman was born on June 20, 1952, in Affton, Missouri, to postal worker Leslie Goodman and waitress Virginia Goodman.
-When John was only 2 years old, his father died of a heart attack, leaving Virginia to raise John and his siblings on her own.
+John Stephen Goodman was born on June 20, 1952, in Affton, Missouri, to postal worker Leslie Goodman and waitress Virginia Goodman.
+When Goodman was only 2 years old, his father died of a heart attack, leaving Virginia to raise Goodman and his siblings on her own.

 Goodman went to Affton High School, where he excelled in football and dabbled in theater.
 Following high school graduation in 1970, he won a football scholarship to Southwest Missouri State University.
-During his first year at Missouri, he spent much of his time partying and playing football, but an injury squashed his dreams of a professional sports career.
+During his first year, he spent much of his time partying and playing football, but an injury squashed his dreams of a professional sports career.

-Goodman's career began to build serious career momentum in the early '80s, however, when he landed a string of television and film appearances including a role on Eddie Macon's Run (1982) and Face of Rage (1983).
-In 1985, he starred as Pap Finn in the Tony-winning Broadway musical Big River, and stayed with the production until he was cast in his first sizable film role: the David Byrne comedy True Stories (1986).
+Goodman's career began to build serious career momentum in the early 1980s, however, when he landed a string of television and film appearances including a role on Eddie Macon's Run (1982) and Face of Rage (1983).
+In 1985, he starred as Pap Finn in the Tony-winning Broadway musical Big River and stayed with the production until he was cast in his first big film role: the David Byrne comedy True Stories (1986).
 This led to a role in another quirky Southwestern feature, the Coen Brothers' cult-smash Raising Arizona (1987), in which Goodman starred with Nicolas Cage.